Updated: Dec. 7, 2024

 Historically, only individuals licensed by the Washington Supreme Court have been allowed to own law firms, share legal fees, and practice law in the state of Washington.
 Technology, however, is rapidly transforming our world, and the legal landscape is no exception.
 In Washington State, it would be difficult not to notice the impact of new technologies on the world around us, and in particular the potential for technology and innovative business models to impact the delivery of legal services and the practice of law in ways that may be positive, negative, or both.
 Online companies and innovative business models are already delivering legal services to the public and will undoubtedly expand in prevalence and sophistication in the coming years.

-Recognizing the profound implications of these changes and to better understand the opportunities and threats presented by these emerging technologies—in terms of safety, quality, and access to legal help for Washingtonians—the WSBA and Practice of Law Board (POLB) are proposing a pilot test of entity regulation to the Washington Supreme Court (Court).
-What does that mean, if approved?
-For the first time, entities with innovative business models (including those operated by individuals not licensed to practice law) could apply to offer legal services under timebound, limited exemptions from the otherwise applicable rules governing the practice of law.
-At the end of the pilot, the Court would consider the accumulated data to determine whether to move forward with more permanent regulatory reforms.
-Per the Court’s request, the WSBA and POLB expect to finalize and send the proposed Order to create the pilot test by the end of September.
+Recognizing the profound implications of these changes and to better understand the opportunities and threats presented by these emerging technologies — in terms of safety, quality, and access to legal help for Washingtonians — the Washington Supreme Court, the WSBA, and Practice of Law Board (POLB) will operate a pilot test of entity regulation.
+What does that mean?
+For the first time, entities with innovative business models (including those operated by individuals not licensed to practice law) can apply to offer legal services under timebound, limited exemptions from the otherwise applicable rules governing the practice of law.
+At the end of the pilot, the Court will consider the accumulated data to determine whether to move forward with more permanent regulatory reforms.

-The proposed pilot test is the beginning of a process, not the end; the goal is to learn more and make transparent, data-driven decisions before any permanent regulatory reform is put in place.
-Throughout the upcoming process, the WSBA and POLB invite feedback and welcome opportunities to engage about the proposed pilot test.
+The pilot test is the beginning of a process, not the end; the goal is to learn more and make transparent, data-driven decisions before any permanent regulatory reform is put in place.

 Background